rickapps/dots-game/README.md

 **lines[]:** The lines connecting the dots on the gameboard. **lines[line#]** is 1 if the line has been drawn or 0 if the line is available.
 Lines are numbered according to the diagram below.

 **move:** A move is a tuple (line#,box#,box#) where lines and boxes are numbered according to the diagram below.
 A player's turn can consist of multiple moves.
 A single line can complete up to two boxes.
 If a line completes a box, that player gets another move.
-(2, -1, -1) means no boxes were completed by drawing line#2, (2, 2, -1) means line#2 completed box#2 and no other boxes.
+(2, -1, -1) means no boxes were completed by drawing line#2.
+A move of (6, 2, -1) means line#6 completed box#2 and no other boxes.

 **size:** The number of squares on each side of the gameboard.
 The total number of squares is size**2.
 Note: The terms *boxes* and *squares* are used interchangeably.
 A gameboard of size three contains nine squares or boxes.